It’s not unusual for me to get requests to compare two sights.

 I can understand why they think archery sights are sports sight.

-Archery is a sports and bows are hardly used in war these days.
+Archery is a sport and bows are hardly used in war these days.
 So, it’s obvious that they might fall under the category sports.

 Another common thought on Sports sights is – they are cheap.
 Cheap as in cheap quality, not price.